Expunction in Criminal Traffic Offenses

 - Acquitted at trial – The acquittal could have been by a judge or a jury.
 However, the traffic charge must be the only crime you were charged with from the alleged incident.

-- Charge was released – Perhaps the court dismissed your case without a verdict on the traffic charge.
-If this is the case, you may be eligible for an expunction.
+- The charge was released – Perhaps the court dismissed your case without a verdict on the traffic charge.
+If this is the case, you may be eligible for an expungement.

-- Deferred disposition completed – Sometimes, the court may dismiss your case with no conviction if you complete a brief probation period.
-Upon completing this deferred disposition, you might be eligible for an expunction under certain circumstances.
+- Deferred disposition completed – Sometimes, the court may dismiss your case without conviction if you complete a brief probation period.
+Upon completing this deferred disposition, you might be eligible for an expungement under certain circumstances.
 The charge must be a Class C misdemeanor (fine-only offense up to $500).

 What Traffic Charges Can Be Expunged?

 Most traffic offenses in Texas are Class C misdemeanors under state law.
-People convicted of these offenses only face fines of up to $500 depending on the violation.
+Depending on the violation, people convicted of these offenses only face fines of up to $500.
 Examples of traffic cases for which you could pursue expunction include:

 - Speeding